 Planning a funeral service during the Coronavirus pandemic

-At present, there aren’t any restrictions on the type of funeral you can choose and both burials and cremations are still permitted, though services can only take place at the graveside or in a crematorium and no longer in a place of worship.
+At present, there aren’t any restrictions on the type of funeral you can choose and both burials and cremations are still permitted.
+Although, services can take place at the graveside, in a crematorium or in a place of worship.
+You will need to check with your religious leader or funeral director to ensure there are no further restrictions.

 In line with Government guidance, attendees should be limited to those who are not in any of the high-risk categories and are not self-isolating.